akeneo/pim-api-docs/content/rest-api/authentication.md

 ## Access a resource

-Use the token that you got before in every request to the API.
+Use the token that you just got for every request to the API.

 #### Example